Acts 12: Verse 1

 It was about this time that King Herod arrested some who belonged to the church, intending to persecute them.

 Heinrich Meyer suggests that these events took place in 44 AD, the year of the death of Herod Agrippa, at the same time as the prophets from Jerusalem travelled to Antioch and returned with aid for the Judean church.
 J. R. Lumby, in the Cambridge Bible for Schools and Colleges suggests "some time near 43 AD", and the Jerusalem Bible assigns them to "between 41 and 44".
 John Stott holds that Luke was "deliberately vague" in regard to timing.

 Verses 2-3

 ^{2} He killed James the brother of John with the sword, ^{3} and when he saw that it pleased the Jews, he proceeded to arrest Peter also.
 This was during the days of Unleavened Bread.

 Josephus states that Herod Antipas had been "more friendly to the Greeks than to the Jews", but Herod Agrippa (here) sought the approval of the Jews and, in this respect, was "not at all like" his predecessor.
 James was probably beheaded.

+Verse 4

+And when he had seized him, he put him in prison, delivering him over to four squads of soldiers to guard him, intending after the Passover to bring him out to the people.

+The King James Version has Herod intending to bring Peter before the people "after Easter".
+The Greek text reads μετὰ τὸ πάσχα (meta to pascha).
+Albert Barnes argues that "there never was a more absurd or unhappy translation than" the word "Easter" here.
+J. R. Lumby is more supportive of the translation:

+The rendering "Easter" is an attempt to give by an English word the notion of the whole feast.
+That this meaning and not the single day of the Paschal feast is intended by the Greek seems clear from the elaborate preparation made, as for a longer imprisonment than was the rule among the Jews.
+Peter was arrested at the commencement of the Passover feast (14th of Nisan), and the king's intention was to proceed to sentence and punish him when the feast was at an end on the 21st of Nisan.